files-community/Website/src/routes/docs/configuring/custom-themes.md

 ## How to create a custom theme

-1. Navigate to the themes directory, you can open find this folder by clicking the information icon in the appearance page.
-Create a new file with the `xaml` extension, this file will contain the resources for your custom theme.
+1. Navigate to the themes directory -  you can find this folder by clicking the information icon in the appearance page.
+Create a new file with the `.xaml` extension, this file will contain the resources for your custom theme.
 2. Open the file in the text editor of your choice.
-3. Copy and paste the template below
+3. Copy and paste the template below:

-Default template
 ```xml
 <ResourceDictionary
     xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"